FlytoTheSpace/everythingatonce/markdown/maths/maths.md

 ### Intervals

-All invervals must be expressed in the following way to avoid confusion with points:
+All invervals should be expressed in the following way to avoid confusion with points:

 | Type                    | Notation |
 | ----------------------- | -------- |